UwUTastisch/LEDMatrixSign/README.md

 ## Usage

 1. Copy `config.json` to the root of your SD card.
+2. (Optional) put a folder `./images/` at root of Sd card and put your bitmaps `*.bmp` inside. `convert "./input.png" -strip -colorspace sRGB -type TrueColor "BPP24:output-image.bmp"`
-2. Insert the SD card into the module.
+3. Insert the SD card into the Esp-Sd-Cardreader.
-3. Install the Project with Platform.io to your ESP.
+4. Install the Project with Platform.io to your ESP.
-4. The firmware will parse hardware settings and Wi‑Fi credentials at startup.
+5. The firmware will parse hardware settings and Wi‑Fi credentials at startup.

 ## Troubleshooting